The Truth About Laundry Detergent

 Sodium Borate

-Borax is often recommended in the natural community as a natural alternative to laundry detergent.
-Although it is natural, I do not consider it a safe alternative.
+Sodium borate, or borax, is a naturally occurring compound composed of boron, oxygen, hydrogen, and sodium (24).
+Borax is a common recommendation in the natural community for a toxin-free alternative to laundry detergent.
+Although it is natural, I do not consider it a safe option.
+Borax is a dangerous chemical that can lead to acute or chronic poisoning (25).
 Some known side effects of borax include skin rash, indigestion, anorexia, exfoliative dermatitis, and alopecia (26).
-Additionally, borax has been associated with hormone disruption, respiratory problems, damage to stomach cell walls, and organ damage (27,28,29,30).
+Additionally, borax is associated with hormone disruption, respiratory problems, plus genetic and organ damage (27,28,29,30).

 Sulfates